ivankokan/Excel2LaTeX/README.md

 which can be pasted into an existing LaTeX document, or exported to a file and included via the `\input` command.

 Known to be compatible with Windows Excel 2000&ndash;2016 (32-bit and 64-bit) and Mac Excel 2004, 2011, and 2016.
 May also be compatible with other versions that support `.xla` add-ins.
-Does not work on LibreOffice Calc - try [calc2latex](http://calc2latex.sourceforge.net/).
+Does not work on LibreOffice Calc.

 ![Excel and Excel2LaTeX comparison](https://i.imgur.com/UNKCihT.png)